core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 #### CoAP Groups ### {#sec-groupnaming-coap}

+A CoAP group is always defined by the two properties of IP multicast address and UDP port number (see {{sec-groupdef-coapgroup}}).

-A CoAP group is identified and named by the authority component in the group URI (see {{sec-groupdef-coapgroup}}), which includes the host subcomponent (possibly an IP multicast address literal) and an optional UDP port number.
+However, a CoAP group is for practical purposes identified and named by the authority component in the group URI.
+This component includes the host subcomponent and an optional UDP port number.
+The host subcomponent directly defines the IP multicast address of the CoAP group, in case the host consists of an IP literal.
+The host subcomponent indirectly defines the IP multicast address of the CoAP group, in case the host consists of a hostname: resolving the hostname to an IP address in this case produces the IP multicast address.

-It follows that the same CoAP group might have multiple names, which are possible to simultaneously and interchangeably use.
-For example, if the two hostnames group1.com and group1.alias.com both resolve to the IP multicast address \[ff15::1234\], then the following authority components are all names for the same CoAP group.
+It follows that the same CoAP group might have multiple names, which can be simultaneously and interchangeably used.
+For example, if the two hostnames group1.com and group1.alias.com both resolve to the IP multicast address [ff15::1234], then the following authority components are all names for the same CoAP group.

 * group1.com:7700
 * group1.alias.com:7700